umaDosey/HGCL-Rec/README.md

 # HyperGraph Contrastive Learning for Recommendation
+This is our official implementation for the paper:

+Yuma Dose, Shuichiro Haruta, Yihong Zhang, and Takahiro Hara "Hypergraph Contrastive Learning with Graph Structure Learning for Recommendation" Proceedings of IEEE International Conference on Machine Learning and Applications (ICMLA), pages 416-423, 2024.

 ## Environment
 The codes of HGCL are implemented and tested under the following development environment: